Every manager has some idea of the definition of ‘competitive advantage’.

 In every sales scenario there is scope for service excellence.
 Service excellence is about enhancing the user experience.
 It’s about making the customer feel good about their purchases and the buying experience itself.
 Examples abound: keeping the site tidy when building an extension to a house, giving advice when choosing clothes yielding a pleasing outcome, making a recommendation on a menu that turns out to be to the customers liking and recommending alternative production processes that save the customer money.
 Customers often see it as suppliers’ staff ‘going the extra mile’ for them.

-In all cases, competitive advantage supports maintenance of the market price.
+In all cases, competitive advantage ensures that the desired selling price is under the market price, ensuring that the firm's products sell.
 When comparing commodities such as clothes where the market price is relatively low, staff performance can assure the volumes needed for economies of scale.
 When comparing premium products such as high fashion, staff can make the buying experience enjoyable causing customers to return thereby securing selling prices well above those of competitors.

 Firms trade to make profits.
 Not all firms are the same and not all firms can make above average profits in their industry.
 Competitive advantage is said to exist where a firm can sustain above average profits when compare to its competitors.
 This competitive advantage comes from both physical and human resources though it is significantly easier to develop competitive advantage through staff than to invest in new tools and process.
 In many instances investment in both to some degree or other is essential.

-Contracts in employment are therefore minimalist by design.
-All that a firm has to provide to an employee is a ‘written statement of employment particulars’.
+Contracts in employment are minimalist by design - much is embedded in statute.
+All that a firm has to provide to an employee is a 'written statement of employment particulars'.
 This needs only list the basics like pay, hours of work, holiday entitlement, notice period and details of grievance and disciplinary procedure.
-Of course most firms add significantly to this to add terms such as other benefits, probationary arrangements, expenses payments, obligation of confidentiality, restrictive covenants and assignment of copyright and invention.
+Of course, most firms add significantly to this to add terms such as other benefits, probationary arrangements, expenses payments, obligation of confidentiality, restrictive covenants and assignment of copyright and invention.

 Despite this embellishment, there remains a huge amount in the contract that is implied.